CyDragon80/node-xml-csharp-cereal/README.md

 ### XmlTemplate - Add as XML Attribute

-Just call attr() on a XmlTemplateItem to us it as XML attribute.
+Just call attr() on a XmlTemplateItem to use it as XML attribute.
 Try to keep to simple types as XML attributes.
 ```csharp
 // C# declaration
 [XmlAttribute]